55 Free Forex Tips for successful trading 📋

 Hoping that market will turn in your direction is a very delusive hope.
-By moving a stop loss further a trader increases his chances to end up with a much bigger loss.
+By moving a stop loss further away a trader increases his chances to end up with a much bigger loss.

 When holding to a losing trade too long (even if funds permit) traders as a rule are very reluctant to accept big losses, thus often continue "hoping for the best".
 In the meantime invested money is stuck in a trade for unknown period of time (weeks and even months) and cannot be used for opening new positions.
 Not working money = dead money.
 Also this will result in constant interest payments for holding open positions (good if that interst is paid to you, but not good when you have to pay).

 Too much information will create a controversial picture of when to trade and when not to.
-To avoid lots of confusion create a simple but working method of trading Forex.

-Tip 11.
-Think about risk/reward ratio before entering each trade.
+Evaluate risk/reward ratio before entering each trade.